hualin999/Dangerous_Telegram/README.md

 |dlldata_2.1.6.bin|e0d7398d2a5a936584742bd456ab2788722a989ad5e9c49567207c76275254b0|
 |dlldata_2.1.10.bin|9c0aa1e136f02e99b80e27e48dc5c4bb95a0b7f115d2f68aa4e9b1bef593d3db

-Both of these DLLs maintain the C2 ip of 255.255.255.255, which was fixed in registry.bin before it was modified.
+Both of these DLLs maintain the C2 IP of ``255.255.255.255``, which was fixed in ``registry.bin`` before it was modified.
 The last DLL loaded dynamically in memory is a variant of the gh0st RAT, which is very similar to the old and new versions and has roughly no functional differences :

 ![alt Comparison of dlldata_2.1.6.bin and dlldata_2.1.10.bin BinDiff](images/p12.png)